rvanider/scala-script/README.md

 - `include` - other scala scripts can be included using the syntax `//#include path/to/file.scala`
 - `repl` - launching scala-script with `--repl` will prepare the class path and launch the scala repl directly
+- `scala.script.name` - a defined property that tells you the name of the top level script that is executing - use this to load other resource files that are relative to the script itself

 See the `test` folder of this repository for a complete example.